Fake memoir

+Motives for creating a fake memoir

+Authors of fake memoirs are aware of the publishing industry's demand for new content.
+Bigger, stranger, and more frightening stories get more attention from agents, publishers, and audiences.
+They are able to use their knowledge of writing and publishing to highlight the cultural capital in their fake narratives.
+The stories use existing notions about cultures, groups, or events to their advantage, as well as the fact that the majority of their audience may not be able or willing to fact-check their claims.

 People who belong to the community being impersonated or who know it well often do not detect the hoax.
 They, too, want to believe in the book: they want successful works to come from their community.
-Conducting a kind of “criminal investigation” to guess the author’s true identity based on the text is difficult.
+Conducting a kind of “criminal investigation” to guess the author's true identity based on the text is difficult.

+In her 2012 article The Pornography of Trauma: Faking Identity in 'Misery Memoirs Alyson Miller argues, that misery memoirs, marketed as both part of the recovery of the abused survivor, and inspiration for the enamoured reader, capitalise on a cultural ethos that celebrates the public confession of victimhood.
+According to Miller, in the misery-memoir economy, trauma functions as a form of cultural capital.
+Certain identities — abused child, addict, survivor, victim of systemic neglect — carry moral authority and narrative legitimacy.
+Claiming such an identity grants the speaker credibility, sympathy, and visibility.
+When authors fake or exaggerate trauma, they are not just fabricating events; they are appropriating an identity that is culturally sanctioned as "real" and deserving of attention.

+Miller writes: -- anxieties about the connection between representation and truth are mitigated via an emotional connection with the text.
+While the degree of faking varies, each scandal reveals a cultural anxiety about authenticity and the need to find —or more specifically, feel — something that can be accepted as unquestionably 'true'.
+Indeed, the mimicking performed by a fake profoundly unsettles the boundaries between fact and fiction to reveal a public investment in an undisturbed effect of the real, a willingness to accept a blurring of 'truth' in the interests of the sensational experience of literature.

 Due to scams, publishers have been asked to do more background checks and fact-checking on authors' materials.

 Hoaxes are often profitable even after being exposed.
 If the books are popular, it is often in the interest of the publisher—and even the deceived readers—to continue the pretense.
-The Education of Little Tree, written by former Ku Klux Klan member Asa Carter posing as a Cherokee orphan named Forrest Carter, is still marketed on the publisher’s website as a classic of its era and a timeless book for all ages.
-James Frey's A Million Little Pieces is described in online bookstores as a celebrated account of Frey’s time in rehab.
-Go Ask Alice, written by a fifty-something Mormon named Beatrice Sparks, is still sold as the anonymous diary of a teenage drug addict.
+The Education of Little Tree, written by former Ku Klux Klan member Asa Carter posing as a Cherokee orphan named Forrest Carter, is still marketed on the publisher's website as a classic of its era and a timeless book for all ages.
+James Frey's A Million Little Pieces is described in online bookstores as a celebrated account of Frey's time in rehab.